tundish/blathnaid/app/tale.rst

 Or he takes up dancing; he spins with arms oddly up and aloft, until beggars laugh to throw him their pennies.
 They show him their backs, those guards, in disgust, and he hurries along to the gateway.

-And outside!
-Jack threads his way past the bullying Guards and the chiselling merchants, and heads West along the road home.

 The Journey home
 ----------------

+Outside the City walls again, Jack threads his way past the bullying Guards and the chiselling merchants.
+He heads West now along the home road.

 .. todo:: slower journey, more people